panama-gl/panama-gl-bindings/README.md

 # panama-gl-bindings

-These artifacts provide compiled classes for binding to OpenGL on various OS thanks to JExtract generated code.
+The main repository is panama-gl.
+This one provides artifacts containing compiled classes for binding to OpenGL on various OS thanks to JExtract generated code.

-This project explore Native OpenGL capabilities of Panama Early-Access Release as candidate to complement JOGL and ensure JOGL's future on JDK>17.
-.
-JDK 17 incubation comes with [JEP-412 : Foreign Function & Memory API](https://openjdk.java.net/jeps/412) which offers a brand new way of accessing native libraries.

-We here show how to use Panama to generate an OpenGL wrapper for Jzy3D, which already uses JOGL for GPU rendering and EmulGL for CPU rendering.
+Separating generated bindings from a wrapper API helps compile API code faster.

 ## Get Panama GL Bindings via Maven